 You will take the USMLE Step 1 in Year 2.
 USMLE Step 1 has changed and includes much more clinical content.
 We based this decision on the experience of other new medical schools and their documented success.
 We’ve built in preparation time in the third year to ensure that you’re ready and will succeed.

 There’s a group or a club for every interest you may have.
 You’re able to join national organizations such as the American Medical Student Association (AMSA) and Student National Medical Association (SNMA), as well as student interest groups for the area of medicine you’re passionate about—Family Medicine, Orthopaedic Surgery, Neurology, Internal Medicine—we’ve got it all!
 And you can join clubs to fulfill your interests outside of medicine—the arts, wellness, faith-based groups, and more.
 Clubs and organizations are a great way to get involved, give back, and gain valuable leadership skills.

 WMed is a newer school, built on a long legacy of medical education in Kalamazoo.
-We have more than 200 residents and fellows in ten residency programs and three fellowships—some dating back over 70 years.
+We have more than 200 residents and fellows in 10 residency programs and five fellowships — some dating back over 70 years.
 Kalamazoo is also home to innovative leaders in the pharmaceutical and medical device industries.

 You’ve got to play to win.
 You’ve got to be present to learn.
 However, we do recognize all students learn differently and that you’re an adult learner.
 Attendance is required for most curriculum events such as TBLs and clinical experiences.
 Our curriculum uses a variety of teaching methods and newer instructional technologies to enhance your learning.